DenisovAndrey/parcel-tracker-service/README_DEV.md

 - For all the emails the service always returns the same orders.
 In real world app the service would send client data to a supplier, so supplier would return data for a specific user
 - We pass a user email to orders endpoint.
 In a real app the service would know the client data from token/session info.

+## Database
+### MongoDB
+Considering that suppliers data is not structured and not strictly formatted MongoDB is a good option.
+MongoDB is a document-oriented NoSQL database that works with unstructured documents.
+It has high scalability and read performance.

 ## How to run

 1. Clone the repository: `git clone https://github.com/DenisovAndrey/parcel-tracker-service`